cosmicRover/goggles/README.md

 - **Description**: Resize an app window to full size of the screen using a keyboard shortcut.
 - **User Stories**: As a Mac user, I want to resize an app window to full size so that I may optimize my screen real-estate for productivity.
 - **Acceptance Criteria**: User must be able to resize an app window to full size of the screen using one discrete keyboard shortcut.
+---
+- **Feature Name**: One third window resizability.
+- **Description**: Resize an app window to 1/3 size of the display, then position it to left/right hand side of the screen using a keyboard shortcut.
+- **User Stories**: As a Mac user, I want to resize an app window to 1/3 size of the display so that I may optimize my screen real-estate for productivity.
+- **Acceptance Criteria**: User must be able to resize an app window to 1/3 size of the display, then position to either left/right hand side using two discrete keyboard shortcuts.
+---
+- **Feature Name**: Two third window resizability.
+- **Description**: Resize an app window to 2/3 size of the display, then position it to left/right hand side of the screen using a keyboard shortcut.
+- **User Stories**: As a Mac user, I want to resize an app window to 2/3 size of the display so that I may optimize my screen real-estate for productivity.
+- **Acceptance Criteria**: User must be able to resize an app window to 2/3 size of the display, then position to either left/right hand side using two discrete keyboard shortcuts.

 ## 3. Technical Specifications
 - **Technology Stack**: Swift 5, SwiftUI.